 Supporting grant for BIST scientists

-BIST recognises and supports scientist mothers that are woking to reach a leading position and advance the research in their fields.
+BIST recognizes and supports scientist mothers that are working to reach a leading position and advance the research in their fields.

 Terms and conditions:

 • Salary top-up of 400 € / month (gross)